Planning Your Trip

 What to Eat and Drink

 It’s also the Craft Beer Capital of the US.
 There are so many breweries in town whipping up batches of West Coast IPAs, fruited sours, and just about every other suds style you can think of, that if you tried one a week it would currently take you more than three years to check every one off the list.
+These are 10 of the best.
 If you prefer a chardonnay to a coffee stout, there are a handful of wineries in the county like Bernardo and both Temecula wine country and Baja’s Valle De Guadalupe are short road trips.
 Also if you are looking for something harder, the cocktail scene has vastly improved in the last five years.
+Places like False Idol, Madison, and Noble Experiment are worth their weight in gold swizzle sticks.

 It’s a big, busy city.
 Besides folks who come to enjoy everything we mentioned above, the city is also a military hub, home to several college campuses, and a popular convention city.
 Hotels are about 75 percent full on average, and more than 85 percent during the busiest months like July when 150,000 nerds descend on downtown, which drives up rates.